eclipse-archived/ceylon-lang.org/documentation/reference/tool/ceylond.md

 * `-out` Specifies the output module repository (which must be publishable).
 * `-src` Specifies a source directory.
 XXX can be repeated?
 * `-rep` specifies a module repository containing dependencies.
 XXX can be repeated?
+* `-non-shared` Includes documentation for package-private declarations.
+* `-source-code` Includes source code to the generated documentation.
 * `-d` Disable the default module repositories and source directory.

 ## Description